-The holiday season is over, but scammers are everywhere and still prowl after your money.
+The festive season is coming to a close, but keeping up with the holiday scams continues.
+They are everywhere and still prowl after your money.
 Amazon and other companies have sent emails advising their customers on protecting themselves against scams, yet we can apply the advice to every measure you take online.
-Below are some of the most common scams, and we need to be aware that online orders will increase in 2023.
+Below are some of the most common scams, and we need to be aware that online orders will increase in 2024 and into 2025.

 Order confirmation scams